Children during the era of the Revolution

 Ilana G. Hessing, Philadelphia, PA

-A.There is a great LACK of information in this area.
-Some of the best sources are from diaries of women from the time period — very few exist, though.
-They give insight not only into the lives of the women who wrote them, but their families as well!
-Here are a couple I am familiar with: Sally Wister's Journal and Elizabeth Drinker Bowen
+A.There is a great lack of information in this area.
+Some of the best sources are from diaries of women from the time period , but very few exist, unfortunately.
+They give insight not only into the lives of the women who wrote them, but their families as well.
+One such account that you can read online is Sally Wister's journal, a true narrative; being a Quaker maiden's account of her experiences with officers of the Continental army, 1777-1778.